rmarioo/for-comprehension-golang/README.md

 **Gomprehension** library simulate a for comprehension and monadic function compositions in golang like the one in other languages like scala or rust

-Example you can write this coincise code
+Example you can write this coincise code  and leverage for comprehension.
+This is needed in complex cases when function need to be composed and a function need to access to more than on previous results
 ```golang
 var ReadToFile = wrapToPanic(ioutil.ReadFile)
 var BytesToStrFunction = wrapToPanic(MyBytesToStr)